Lake Nasser: Economic impacts

 By providing a reliable source of water for irrigation and agriculture year-round instead of the seasonal and unpredictable floods of the Nile River, Lake Nasser has provided a large boon to the agricultural industry of the Egyptian economy.
 The agricultural industry employs about 25% of Egypt's population.
 With the creation of a more stable water supply in Lake Nasser, Egypt's arable land increased by about 30%.

-Being home to 52 different species of fish which are dominated by several different species of tilapia which make up the vast majority of catches, as well as the popular Nile perch, Lake Nasser has developed a robust fishing industry with thousands of fishing boats sailing the lake and fish processing facilities dotting its shores.
+Lake Nasser is home to 52 species of fish, including several species of tilapia, which account for the majority of fish catches, as well as the Nile perch.
+The lake supports a well-established fishing industry, with thousands of fishing boats operating on the lake and fish-processing facilities located along its shores.

-Lake Nasser has become a popular tourist destination for recreational fishing, sightseeing cruises, and the many relocated monuments saved from the initial filling of Lake Nasser, especially examples such as the Abu Simbel temples.
+Lake Nasser has become a popular tourist destination for recreational fishing, sightseeing cruises, and many relocated monuments saved from the initial filling of Lake Nasser, especially examples such as the Abu Simbel temples.

 The Aswan High Dam which holds Lake Nasser produces about 2.1 gigawatts of hydroelectricity, providing a significant percentage of Egypt's electricity needs (up to half when it was completed in 1970).

 Current and future issues

 Grand Ethiopian Renaissance Dam

-With the beginning of construction of the Grand Ethiopian Renaissance Dam (GERD) in 2011, Egypt faces the threat of water shortage as the new upstream dam would reduce the amount of water flowing downstream to Lake Nasser.
-As this flow of water from the Nile into Egypt and Sudan constitutes a major part in their economy, its reduction due to the construction of the GERD could potentially be devastating for the nations.
+With the beginning of construction of the Grand Ethiopian Renaissance Dam (GERD) in 2011, Egypt faced the threat of water shortage as the new upstream dam would reduce the amount of water flowing downstream to Lake Nasser.
+As this flow of water from the Nile into Egypt and Sudan constitutes a major part in their economy, it's reduction due to the construction of the GERD could potentially be devastating for the nations.
 The project was about 90% completed by 2023; staged filling of the reservoir began in 2020.
-The GERD has already begun affecting Egypt as it has reduced the flow of water down the Nile River and decreased available agricultural land for the country.
-If Egypt, Sudan, and Ethiopia are unable to come together to work out possible solutions or compromises for this water problem, the GERD could possibly pose an existential threat to Lake Nasser and could have a great destabilizing effect on Egypt and Sudan who rely on it so greatly in many sectors of the economy.
+The GERD had already begun affecting Egypt as it has reduced the flow of water down the Nile River and decreased available agricultural land for the country.
+If Egypt, Sudan, and Ethiopia are unable to work out possible solutions for this water problem, the GERD could pose an existential threat to Lake Nasser, having a destabilizing effect on Egypt and Sudan who rely on it for many sectors in their economies.